Former college baseball teammates become fathers to twins on same day

 Click here for updates on this story

-FRAMINGHAM, Massachusetts (WCVB) — Former college baseball players Chris Blydell and Justin Stanizzi found themselves in the maternity ward together, as their wives each gave birth to twins on the same day.
+FRAMINGHAM, Massachussets (WCVB) — Former college baseball players Chris Blydell and Justin Stanizzi found themselves in the maternity ward together, as their wives each gave birth to twins on the same day.

 The friends, who played shortstop and 3rd base side by side during their Framingham State days, discovered they were both expecting twins via social media posts.